schoebel/mars/index.md

 MARS is almost a drop-in replacement for DRBD (block-level storage replication).
 It runs as a Linux kernel module.

 In contrast to plain DRBD, it works _asynchronously_ and over arbitrary distances.
-Our internal 1&1 testing runs between datacenters in the US and Europe.
+Some of our internal 1&1 testing runs between datacenters in the US and Europe.
 MARS uses very different technology under the hood, similar to transaction logging of database systems.

 Reliability: application and replication are completely decoupled.